NCD-RisC/ncdrisc-methods/README.md

 ### 3. Conversion to consistent metric
 #### Mean body-mass index (BMI)
 [NCD-RisC-conversion-model-for-mean-bmi](https://github.com/NCD-RisC/ncdrisc-methods/blob/main/NCD-RisC-conversion-model-for-mean-bmi.pdf): This document describes methods for estimating mean BMI using BMI prevalence data where mean BMI was not available directly.

+## Statistical modelling

+### 1. Estimating trends in mean BMI and height for urban and rural children and adolescents
+[R codes of statistical model](https://zenodo.org/record/7355602): This Zenodo repository provides the R codes for the statistical methods for estimating trends in mean BMI and height for children and adolescents in urban and rural areas.
+The results were published in [Nature 2023](https://www.nature.com/articles/s41586-023-05772-8).